Do you have to pay child maintenance under the 2012 Child Maintenance Scheme?

 If you would like to have contact with your child but don't have it at the moment, you should first try to negotiate with the person who is caring for the children.

-If you can’t negotiate contact arrangements, you may want to consider applying to court for a contact order.
+If you can’t negotiate contact arrangements, you may want to consider applying to court for a child arrangements order.

 If you have other children

 You still have a legal responsibility for financially supporting the children who qualify for maintenance, even if you have other children living with you or you are responsible for other children.
 These children are called relevant other children.

 You will pay less maintenance if you have relevant other children.

 How much maintenance will you have to pay under the 2012 Scheme?

 If the CMS arranges maintenance, they will do a maintenance calculation based on rules which take into account: